javierhf/api-documentation-showcase/docs/index.md

+# Technical-Write Me
-# Technical-Write Me: API Documentation Portfolio
+## API Documentation Showcase

+!!! info "Source and Scope"
+    Due to confidentiality agreements with my previous employers, I'm not allowed to show samples of my previous works.
+The documentation samples you will find are *fictional* or present my version of real-world publicly accessible documentation projects.

 **Welcome to my API documentation repository.
 Here you will find API documentation samples** to demonstrate my knowledge, practice and ideas about successful documentation.

-**Due to confidentiality agreements** with my previous employers, these samples are *fictional* or present my version of real-world publicly accessible documentation project to demonstrate my ability to create clear, user-friendly, and structured API documentation.

-## Overview

 **The samples in this repository are fictional representations of my ideas and practice**, illustrating my skills in showcase the important parts for an API documentation to be effective and successful.